Labor Market Spider Chart

 The two spider charts use 13 measures of labor market activity.
 The first chart shows how far away the labor market is from conditions that prevailed when employment was at its postrecession low and how close to conditions that prevailed when employment was at its prerecession peak.
 The second chart converts the upward trending indicators in the first chart to rates.

 As an earlier macroblog post explained, some of the indicators will tend to increase over time due to population or labor force growth.
 This could cause the first chart to overstate "improvement" in these indicators.

-The Job Openings and Labor Turnover Survey (JOLTS) based series—quits, hires, and openings—is converted to rates by using the published quits rates, hires rate, and openings rate.
+In the Rates Spider Chart, unemployment and the Job Openings and Labor Turnover Survey (JOLTS) based series—quits, hires, and openings—are all converted to rates by using the published unemployment, quits, hires, and openings rates.
 The variables part-time workers for economic reasons and marginally attached workers are converted to rates by dividing those numbers by the size of the labor force.
 Finally, payroll employment, temporary help services employment, and initial unemployment insurance claims are converted to rates by dividing them by the U.S. Bureau of Labor Statistics (BLS) research series of the labor force smoothed for population control breaks.

 The National Federation of Independent Business (NFIB) and Conference Board survey measures are already rates and do not need to be rescaled.

 3. Why not simply look at the unemployment rate?